Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 Why this difference ?
 Well, it happens volatility is far easier to predict than returns themselves.
 For options or other financial products, the future value of the volatility (meaning the future behaviour of the asset) is more usefull.
 Thus, the market will use the volatility expectancy for those products.
 In this post, **we will focus on the realized volatility**.

-## Why Study Realized Volatility ?
+## Why Analyze Bitcoin’s Realized Volatility ?

 Understanding realized volatility is crucial, especially when dealing with highly volatile assets like Bitcoin.
 Realized volatility measures the degree of variation in an asset's past price movements over a specific period.
 Studying it provides valuable insights into the asset's risk profile and helps in making informed decisions.
 Here's why analyzing realized volatility is essential: